fgdcgov/sdi/docs/source/sdiframework/01sdiintroduction.rst

 What is the NSDI?
 -------------------------------

-The NSDI provides a place-based framework for connecting public and private data for understanding and decision making.
+The NSDI provides a place-based framework for connecting public and private data for understanding and decision-making.

 The NSDI is a means to assemble geographic data nationwide to serve a variety of users.
 GIS applications of many different disciplines have a recurring need for a few themes of data.
-The framework was a collaborative community based effort in which these commonly needed data themes are developed, maintained, and integrated by public and private organizations within a geographic area.
-The framework was one of the key building blocks and forms the data backbone of the NSDI.
-The framework concept was developed by representatives of county, regional, State, Federal, and other organizations under the auspices of the Federal Geographic Data Committee (FGDC).
+The framework is a collaborative community-based effort in which these commonly needed data themes are developed, maintained, and integrated by public and private organizations within a geographic area.
+The framework is one of the key building blocks and forms the data backbone of the NSDI.
+The framework concept is developed by representatives of county, regional, State, Federal, and other organizations under the auspices of the Federal Geographic Data Committee (FGDC).
 Local, regional, state and federal government organizations and private companies saw the framework as a way to share resources, improve communications, and increase efficiency.

 ..
 NSDI Definition::